dflick-pivotal/sentimentr-release/README.md

 - For own experiments (with bosh release or pivotal cf ops manager tile) clone this project.

-# How you use the service in your application
+# How you use the service with your own application

 The sentimentr-client project contains two sub projects (sentimentr-connector and sentimentr-ui).
 The sentimentr-connector sub project builds the 'sentimentr-connector.jar' required in sentimentr-ui and also in your own application.